 Virginia has long been nationally recognized for having both an abundance of nationally important historic places and one of the leading historic preservation programs in the nation.
 The cultural and economic value of Virginia's historic assets has been confirmed in study after study.
 Similarly, programs and services of the Department of Historic Resources (DHR) touch virtually every state and federal agency and every community across the Commonwealth.
-The following statistics illustrate the breadth of services provided by DHR and are based on both state and federal fiscal year 2016 data:
+The following statistics illustrate the breadth of services provided by DHR and are based on both state and federal fiscal year 2018 data:

-- Economic impact of the state and federal historic rehabilitation tax credits (since 1997; Virginia Commonwealth University study) \$3.9 billion - · National ranking for rehabilitation plans approved (National Park Service; federal fiscal year 2016)-- 2 - · National ranking for listing historic properties (buildings, sites, districts) in the National Register of Historic Places (National Park Service; federal fiscal year 2013)-- 3 - Total number of historic preservation easements 600 as of the end of fiscal year 2016 - · Total number of acres preserved through historic preservation easements) approximately 39,300 acres - Total number of Civil War battlefield acres preserved by Civil War Historic Sites Preservation Fund (2006-2017) -9,903 - Number of requests received and handled to review and advise on state or federal projects (2016) 4,456
+• Economic impact of the state and federal historic rehabilitation tax credits (Virginia Commonwealth University study; 1997-2014) - \$4.5 billion

+• National ranking for rehabilitation plans approved (National Park Service; FFY '18) -- 3

+• National ranking for listing historic properties (buildings, sites, districts) in the National Register of Historic Places (National Park Service; FFY '17) -- 2

+- Total number of historic preservation easements (SFY '18) 639 - Total number of acres preserved through historic preservation easements (SFY '18) 40,894 acres - Total number of Civil War battlefield acres preserved by Virginia Battlefields Preservation Fund (2006-SFY 2018) 7,981 - Number of requests received and handled to review and advise on state or federal projects (SFY '18) 3,949
-Statistics Table

-Description Value
+Statistics Table Description Value